evalalave/openssl-cipher-list-scan/README.md

 # Installation:

 Download the 'cipherlist-host_port_protocol.sh' file from the releases page and change the file permissions.
+The second command is only needed if you receive a bad interpreter error.
  ```sh
 $ chmod 700 ./cipherlist-host_port_protocol.sh
 $ sed -i 's/\r//' ./cipherlist-host_port_protocol.sh